 Hail Damage & Paintless Dent Repair

 Hail damage is perhaps the most common damage that technicians repair with paintless dent repair.

 The damage is frequently on the roof, hood, and trunk lid of the car.
 Since those panels are somewhat flat, they are easier to work with and remove the dent using paintless dent repair.

 The technician will remove the headliner inside the car to access the underside of the panel, but once that is out of the way, he can work each dent until he is happy with the progress, then move to the next one.Sometimes the dent is too deep to remove with PDR if the car was hit by a large hailstone, but even large dents can benefit from the technique.
 Pushing out the dents from under the panel can reduce the amount of body filler needed to make the final repair.

 Hailstones large enough to produce damage of that magnitude often damage glass and other parts of the vehicle, so repainting is likely going to happen anyway, but saving some sanding and grinding can reduce the cost and repair time.

-Superior Dent Solutions specializes in paintless dent repair in the Denver, CO, area.
+Superior Dent Solutions specializes in paintless dent repair.
 We can take a look at the damage on your car and give you a quote for the work right away.
 Come and see us today for a free estimate and we can answer any question you have.